 Our Religious Education is built around the Staffordshire Agreed Syllabus.

-By the time children leave our school at the end of KS2, they will have a secure understanding of Christianity and two other faiths which will have been studied.
-They will also have an awareness of secular world views such as Humanism and atheism.
+By the time children leave our school at the end of KS2, they will have a secure understanding of Christianity, Islam and Sikhism.
+Our curriculum is designed so children have an understanding of other faiths as well as an awareness of secular world views such as Humanism and atheism.
 Children will have been given opportunities to reflect on their own beliefs as well as developing an understanding and appreciation of the faith choices made by others.